denysdovhan/wtfjs/README.md

 [tr-request]: https://github.com/denysdovhan/wtfjs/issues/new?title=Translation%20Request:%20%5BPlease%20enter%20language%20here%5D&body=I%20am%20able%20to%20translate%20this%20language%20%5Byes/no%5D

+**Note:** Translations are maintained by their translators.
+They may not contain every example, and existing examples may be outdated.

 <!-- prettier-ignore-start -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->